Sahilamr/simple-scheduler/README.md

    ```bash
    exit
    ```
+   5. **Process Output **:
+   - we have implemented SIGINT signal to see the  scheduler process out.

 ### Important Notes

-- Always run the `make clean` command to clear shared memory before scheduling policies to avoid conflicts with previous runs.
+- Always run the `clean` command  inside the shell to clear shared memory before scheduling policies to avoid conflicts with previous runs.
 - All time calculations are in nanoseconds for higher accuracy.

 ---